microsoft/pxt-microbit/docs/projects/v2-morse-code.md

 ## Clearing the screens

-As a final step, we want to clear the receiving @boardname@'s LED screens when your messages have finished sending. 🗨️
+As a final step, we want to clear the receiving @boardname@'s LED screens when your messages have finished sending 🗨️

 ---